 a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-None
+No light or glare will be produced.

-b.
+- b.
 Could light or glare from the finished project be a safety hazard or interfere with views?

-c.
+No. - c.
 What existing off-site sources of light or glare may affect your proposal?

-d.
-Proposed measures to reduce or control light and glare impacts, if any:
+None. - d.
+Proposed measures to reduce or control light and glare impacts, if any: None.